D. D. Bhawalkar: Biography

-Bhawalkar, born on 16 October 1940 at Sagar city of Dr. Hari Singh Gour University, in the Central Indian state of Madhya Pradesh, completed his graduate (BSc) in 1959 and post graduate (MSc) studies in 1961 at Sagar University, topping the examinations for which he received Chintamanrao Gold Medal from the University.
-He continued his studies at Southampton University, securing a master's degree (MSc) in Electronics and a doctoral degree (PhD) in Lasers and started his career as a member of faculty at the same university in 1966.
-His career at Southampton was short-lived as he returned to India in 1967 and accepted the job of a Scientific Officer at the Bhabha Atomic Research Centre (BARC) to continue his work on lasers.
-He stayed at BARC mainstream till 1987 during which period, he became the Section Head in 1973 and the Division Head in 1984.
+Bhawalkar, born on 16 October 1940 at Sagar city of Dr. Hari Singh Gour University, in the Central Indian state of Madhya Pradesh, completed his graduate (BSc) in 1959 and postgraduate (MSc) studies in 1961 at Sagar University, topping the examinations for which he received Chintamanrao Gold Medal from the university.
+He continued his studies at Southampton University, securing a master's degree (MSc) in electronics and a doctoral degree (PhD) in lasers and started his career as a member of faculty at the same university in 1966.
+His career at Southampton was short-lived as he returned to India in 1967 and accepted the job of a scientific officer at the Bhabha Atomic Research Centre (BARC) to continue his work on lasers.
+He stayed at BARC mainstream till 1987 during which period, he became the section head in 1973 and the division head in 1984.

-Dr. Bhawalkar was appointed as the founder director when Centre for Advanced Technology was started by the Department of Atomic Energy in 1987.
-In 2000, when he was due for his statutory superannuation, the Government extended his service for a further period of two years, till October 2002.
+Bhawalkar was appointed as the founder director when Centre for Advanced Technology was started by the Department of Atomic Energy in 1987.
+In 2000, when he was due for his statutory superannuation, the government extended his service for a further period of two years, till October 2002.
 After his retirement in 2002, he joined Quantalase, an organization manufacturing industrial and medical lasers, as its director and holds the post till date.